kr-g/gitonic/README.md

-add a `.gitconfig` file as described here [`git-config`](https://git-scm.com/docs/git-config) and configure for diff and merge tools
+add a `.gitconfig` file as described here [`git-config`](https://git-scm.com/docs/git-config) and configure for diff and merge tools.
+NOTE: you need to install [`meld merge`](https://meldmerge.org/) manually, if meld is not installed pressing the button will have no effect.

     [user]